Rossa (singer): Image and Artistry

 Singer, Producer & Politician Anang Hermansyah said Rossa was a complete Diva.

-Meanwhile, Music Arranger "Tohpati," said that Rossa was a true hits maker.
+Meanwhile, Music Arranger Tohpati, said that Rossa was a true hits maker.

-Aside from being a pop singer, Rossa is also able to sing traditional Sundanese songs, dangdut, hip-hop, EDM & r&b.
+Aside from being a pop singer, Rossa is also able to sing traditional songs, dangdut, hip-hop, EDM & r&b.
 Rossa has also recorded songs in other language such as Malay, English, and Korean.
 Actress and entertainer Nagita Slavina called Rossa the "Diva Millenial Indonesia" because even though Rossa's songs were not released in the streaming era, her songs are still well known among kids from Generation Z. Meanwhile, singer Raisa said Rossa was a singer who always existed in every generation.

 Singer & songwriter who graduated with a music degree in Singapore, Isyana Sarasvati, said that Rossa is an inspirational figure because she has a perfect musical side as a singer.

-Achievements & Influence
+Achievements and Influence

-During 25 Years of Work, Rossa has had more than 92 albums (including solos, compilations, and so on), more than 115 Awards, more than 155 Soundtracks, more than 130 songs, No.1 hits on Radio, physical album sales with over 11 million copies. as of 2021, 48 Singles over 1 Million Streams on Spotify (most for Indonesian female singers in the streaming era), and the queen of Indonesian music streaming (total of all credits).
-She is the most active Indonesian diva holding concerts every year starting in 2008 at JCC, including surrounding countries such as Malaysia, Singapore & Brunei Darussalam, with a total of more than 48 concerts, not including several other artists and other performances.